-LIU POST AU PAIR PROGRAM
+LIU POST CULTURAL EDUCATION AND AU PAIR PROGRAM

-*All of these courses are not offered every semester please refer to the registration form for availability*
+*All of these courses are not offered every semester.
+Please refer to the registration form for availability.*

-Celebration of Holidays: American Culture—3 credit course
+The Role of Government in American Society—3 credit course

 Students will have the opportunity to learn about basic American political principles using a variety of educational methods.
 By using written materials, class participation audio-visual and Internet resources, and taking advantage of their stay with real-life American citizens, students can learn particularly about American understandings the fundamental features of American government and politics.
 We will discuss various dilemmas of constitutional democracy, including for example the limits of free speech, the tension between security and civil liberties, and the place of morality in politics.
 Inquiry based instructional methods will be used when investigating American social issues and how they relate to the recent and current government.